der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator that you use to get the ad groups in this selector.
+Returns the iterator that you use to get the ad groups based on the selector's selection criteria.
 ### Returns:
 |Type|Description|
 |-|-
 [AdGroupIterator](./AdGroupIterator)|Iterator used to get the ad groups in this selector.

 ## <a name="orderby~string-orderby~"></a>orderBy(String orderBy)
-Returns a selector with the specified ordering.
+Returns a selector with the specified ordering applied.

 Specify the orderBy parameter in the form, "columnName orderDirection" where: